samplemaker/freefem_matlab_octave_plot/README.md

 #### Description / Name-Value Pair Arguments

 The contents of the points `p`, boundaries `b` and triangles `t` arguments are explained in the section [ffreadmesh()](#ffreadmeshfct).
-Although the function can be run as pure Matlab code it is strongly recommended to build the MEX file of the underlying library function in `fftet2gridfast.c` to improve execution speed.
+Although the function can be run as pure Matlab code it is strongly recommended to build the MEX file of the library function `fftet2gridfast.c` to improve execution speed.
 See also chapter [Notes on MEX Compilation](#notesoncompilation).

 `ffpdeplot3D()` can be called with name-value pair arguments as per following table: